Cellobiose dehydrogenase (acceptor): Catalysis

 CDH catalyses the 2e-/2H+ oxidation of the anomeric carbon atom (C1) of the disaccharide cellobiose to the cellobiono-δ-lactone hydrolyses further to cellobionic acid in water.
 Besides the natural substrate cellobiose and the cellodextrins cellotriose, cellotetraose, cellopentaose, and cellohexaose also the cellulose building unit glucose, as well as the hemicellulose building monomers or breakdown products galactose, mannose, mannobiose, mannopentaose, xylose, xylobiose and xylotriose, or starch derived maltose, maltotriose and maltotetraose have been reported as substrates of greatly varying catalytic efficiency for CDH.
 A very good substrate not related to plant polysaccharides is lactose, because of its structural similarity to cellobiose.
 Cellobiose, cello-oligosaccharides, and lactose are the substrates for which CDH exhibits the highest catalytic efficiency, whereas monosaccharides are bad substrates with a very low affinity (high KM) to only the catalytic C-site of CDH.
-The extreme discrepancy of the catalytic efficiencies of P. chrysosporium CDH for cellobiose over glucose (87500 : 1) is been connected to the physiological role of the white-rot basidiomycete enzyme.
+The extreme discrepancy of the catalytic efficiencies of P. chrysosporium CDH for cellobiose over glucose (87500 : 1) is being connected to the physiological role of the white-rot basidiomycete enzyme.
 In ascomycete CDHs the discrimination of glucose is less strict and a wider spectrum of mono- and oligosaccharides are converted.
 Of course, the affinity of CDH to di- and oligosaccharide substrates is much higher than for monosaccharides.
 However, Class II CDHs have KM-values for glucose of 10–100 mM, which is in the range of FAD-dependent glucose oxidase, also a GMC-oxidoreductase (5–100 mM).
 The lower catalytic rate of Class I and Class II CDHs (below 50 s−1) compared to glucose oxidase (300–2000 s−1) is probably an evolutionary adaption to the acquired CYT domain to optimize IET and prevent futile reactions of the substrate in an idle active-site.